Toggle Side Panel

 Other Recommended Research

-A list of plants named after animals and other fauna.
-The activity plan offers various ways to use this list in a TH setting, such as a plant study or themed planters.
+Participants learn about birth month flowers and their meaning.
+The activity plan offers various ways to use this list in a TH setting, such as a a monthly plant study or various botanical arts and craft projects.

 “Connecting people and the earth”: the occupational experience of people with different capabilities participating in an inclusive horticultural social enterprise